John Doe (musician): Music

 In November 2022, John Doe released a three song acoustic EP with East Nashville based indie label, 3Sirens, called "3Sirens Session: John Doe".
 The label was founded by The Grahams, who originally met with John Doe to record the session in Austin, TX at the ChurchHouse, produced by David Garza.
+In 2026, the John Doe Folk Trio opened for Bob Dylan and Lucinda Williams.

 Acting

 In the 1989 biographical film Great Balls of Fire!, Doe played Jerry Lee Lewis's cousin-turned-father-in-law J. W. Brown.
+Also in 1989 he played the role of the Double Deuce's bartender Pat McGurn in Road House starring Patrick Swayze.
 He starred in the 1992 films Roadside Prophets and Pure Country, and in the 1998 short Lone Greasers.
 Other movie acting credits include Road House, Vanishing Point, Salvador, Boogie Nights, The Specials, The Good Girl, Gypsy 83, Wyatt Earp, Border Radio, The Outsiders, and Brokedown Palace.
 Doe has appeared on the television series Law & Order, Roswell, Carnivale, One Tree Hill, Childrens Hospital (alongside his bandmates in X) and The Wizards of Waverly Place.

 Author

 With co-author Tom DeSavia, Doe wrote and compiled stories for a book about the LA punk rock scene from 1977 to 1983.
 The book, Under the Big Black Sun, incorporated the punk ethos of contributions from other musicians that were part of the scene, people like Exene Cervenka, Jack Grisham, Henry Rollins, Mike Watt, Jane Wiedlin and others who wrote chapters.
 Doe wanted it to be a collective recollection, not just one person's perspective of the time.

 A sequel of sorts was released in 2019 entitled More Fun in the New World: The Unmaking and Legacy of L.A.
 Punk.
 Doe and DeSavia again invited contributors to narrate the space of time from 1982 to 1987.